 Adenocarcinoma is one of the two main types of carcinoma, one where the cancer develops in an organ or gland.
 (The other main type, squamous cell carcinoma, occurs mostly occurs in the skin).

 Your glands make fluids that your body needs to stay moist and work well.
 You get adenocarcinoma when cells in the glands that line your organs grow out of control.
 They may spread to other places and harm healthy tissue.

 Adenocarcinoma can start in your:

 - Colon and rectum.
-The colon, which is also called your "large intestine," is part of your digestive system.
-It's a long tube that helps remove water and nutrients from the food you eat.
+The colon, which is also called your large intestine, is part of your digestive system.
+It's a long tube that removes water and nutrients from the food you eat.
 Adenocarcinoma is the most common type of colon cancer.
 It starts out as a small polyp, or growth, that's usually harmless at first but can turn into cancer.
-The disease can also start in your rectum, the part of your large intestine where the leftover waste from digested food, called stool, gets pushed out of your body.
+The disease can also start in your rectum, the part of your large intestine where stool gets pushed out of your body.

 - Breasts.
 Most breast cancers are adenocarcinomas.
 They start in the glands of the breast where milk is made.

 - Stomach.
 This starts in the cells that create mucus.
 This cancer, also known as gastric cancer, can start either in the stomach or where the stomach meets the esophagus.